libp2p/specs/README.md

 # Organization of this document

-This RFC is organized by chapters described on the `Table of Contents` section.
+This RFC is organized by chapters described on the *Table of contents* section.
 Each of the chapters can be found in its own file.

-# Table of Contents
+# Table of contents

   - [1 Introduction](1-introduction.md)
     - [1.1 Motivation](1-introduction.md#11-motivation)